Denver Gay Travel

 I ordered a ton of sushi with some of their delicious custom cocktails.
 The waiters were super friendly, too.

 We stopped by Marg’s World Taco Bistro another night for some delicious margaritas and a quick Mexican dinner since they’re open later than many other establishments.
 The food was delicious, but the drinks were even better.

 Denver has a substantial gay nightlife scene, especially for a city in conservative Colorado.
 There are a bunch of gay bars to choose from!

-Since I visited Denver amid the Covid-19 pandemic, I only visited one gay bar.
+Since I visited Denver amid the Covid-19 pandemic, I personally only visited one gay bar.
 For an alternative first-hand account, watch the virtual Denver gay nightlife tour video below, produced by Gay Star News.

 Daily happy hours at Boyztown attract rowdy crowds.
 They’re open until 2 AM, so make the most of your night by starting it early.
-While Boyztown doesn’t have a reputation for the friendliest service, many travelers and locals still head here to see the gay dancer shows.
+While Boyztown doesn’t have a reputation for the friendliest service, many travelers and locals still visit for the gay dancer shows.